 Softening hard water - Prevention

-Given all the problems hard water can cause, it’s hardly surprising that many home owners are becoming increasingly interested in dealing with them all at once by using water softeners.
-There are many different types of water softeners on the market and like any thing there are many imitations to the real thing.
+Given all the problems hard water can cause, it’s hardly surprising that many homeowners are becoming increasingly interested in dealing with them all at once by using water softeners.
+There are many different types of water softeners on the market and like anything there are many limitations to the real thing.
 One thing you should look for when buying a softener is some kind of guarantee your water will improve and further a guarantee the device will last.
 For a device so important it makes no sense to pay pennies and go for an unknown and simple hope for the best

 The water softeners we have at Clearwells are time test and proven from leading manufacturers to deliver the best results

 There are a few 'old wives' tricks to deal with hard water such as adding baking soda into the wash though these can have some benefit, it will work out quicker, simpler and more economical (as well as more environmentally friendly) to install a mechanical water softener in your house.
 This offers the double benefit of reducing the number of cleaning products you need and prolonging the life of both your clothes and other household fabrics and appliances which are used to contain water, both of which are good for your pocket and for the planet.

 If you are looking to purchase a steam shower which uses a steam generator and you knowingly live in a hard water area, it may invalidate your warranty as the chemicals and limescale here will in time almost certainly damage the steam generator and cause it to block and cease up.
 In all cases where you have hard water, you MUST fit a water softener.